 Many countries in the world have strict no-admission policies for foreign visitors with criminal records, especially for violent or serious crimes.
-In the United States, travelers can be rejected entry even if they have a minor criminal conviction from as far back as 50 years prior.
+In the United States, travellers can be denied entry even if they have a minor criminal conviction from as far back as 50 years prior.

-In comparison, European countries and especially the Schengen Area have far more relaxed rules surrounding entry for travelers with a criminal record.
-In general, travelers to the Schengen Area will not receive a European criminal conviction check at border control.
+In comparison, European countries and especially the Schengen Area countries have far more relaxed rules surrounding entry for travellers with a criminal record.
+In general, visitors to the Schengen Area will not receive a European criminal conviction check at border control.

-However, it’s important to tell the truth if asked about a criminal record by a border official or on a form.
-Minor criminal offenses should not prohibit entry to the Schengen Area.
-Travelers who have served 3 years in prison or more, or who have been convicted of illegal smuggling or drug offenses with a 2-year prison term or more, are likely to be refused visa entry.
+However, it is important to tell the truth if asked about a criminal record by a border official or on a form.
+Minor criminal offences should not prohibit entry to the Schengen Area.
+Travellers who have served 3 years in prison or more, or who have been convicted of illegal smuggling or drug offences with a 2-year prison term or more, are likely to be refused visa entry.

 On the other end of the spectrum, Germany has its own specific rules regarding criminal records.
 Those convicted of a public order violation with jail time of more than 3 years, drug-related crimes with prison sentences of more than 2 years or any kind of human trafficking offense will be refused entry.
 Lying to a border official is also immediate grounds for rejection.
 However, like many other EU member states, German officials will be more concerned with crimes committed within their own borders or in other EU countries.

-While European countries are largely unconcerned with minor offenses committed outside EU borders, crimes registered within the EU are another matter.
-Since 2012 all EU countries have been connected to ECRIS, the European Criminal Records Information System.
+While European countries are largely unconcerned with minor offences committed outside EU borders, crimes registered within the EU are another matter.
+Since 2012, all EU countries have been connected to ECRIS, the European Criminal Records Information System.

 This shared database was created in order to improve the exchange of information about criminal convictions in the European Union.
 In addition to allowing local security forces easy access to the full record of any previous convictions across the EU, it also takes away the possibility of escaping convictions by relocating to a different EU country.
-Therefore, it’s important to tell the truth about any EU criminal record attached to the passport of the traveler.
+Therefore, it is important to tell the truth about any EU criminal record attached to the passport of the traveller.

-In the end, getting into Europe with a criminal record is not as problematic as some other territories, as long as the offenses are not serious.
-The best option for citizens of eligible countries will be to get the ETIAS visa waiver before traveling to Europe.
+In the end, getting into Europe with a criminal record is not as problematic as some other territories, as long as the offences are not serious.
+The best option for citizens of eligible countries will be to get the ETIAS visa waiver before traveling to Europe once it becomes available.